Wichita LB Tobi Osunsanmi commits to Kansas State

 Kansas State received their first commitment since April for the Class of 2022 on Sunday afternoon when Wichita East linebacker Tobi Osunsanmi announced his pledge to the Wildcats.

-His offer came after an unofficial visit to Manhattan in which he worked out for the Wildcat coaches, which quickly resulted in an offer being extended.
+His offer came quickly after an unofficial visit to Manhattan in which he worked out for the Wildcat coaches.

 Another item that caught some programs' eyes was his track speed.
 During his season, he recorded a 10.85 second 100-yard dash at 6-foot-3 and 210 pounds.
-With his combination of length and speed, he may be a project but he has high upside.
+With his combination of length and speed, he has high upside, even if he is a project.

 He is the first Wichita-area player to commit to Kansas State since Ben Adler in the Class of 2017.